26garima/Count-Down-Timer/README.md

 # Count-Down-Timer
-This takes target date and time as input and starts the timer from the moment "Start" button is hit.
+A pure Frontend Web project which takes target date and time as input and starts the timer from the moment "Start" button is hit.